bjesuiter/chrome-session-quicksave/Readme.md

 A Chrome extension for quickly saving all open tabs inside a window into the browser bookmarks (with some configurability)

+## How to deploy new version to chrome webstore

+-

 ## Rollup Setup

 This extension will be packaged with rollup.